puppeteer/puppeteer/docs/api.md

   - `timeout` <[number]> Maximum navigation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
   - `waitUntil` <[string]> When to consider navigation succeeded, defaults to `load`.
 Can be either:
     - `load` - consider navigation to be finished when the `load` event is fired.
+    - `networkidle0` - consider navigation to be finished when there are no more then 0 network connections for at least `500` ms.
-    - `networkidle` - consider navigation to be finished when the network activity stays "idle" for at least `networkIdleTimeout` ms.
+    - `networkidle` - consider navigation to be finished when there are no more then 2 network connections for at least `500` ms.
-  - `networkIdleInflight` <[number]> Maximum amount of inflight requests which are considered "idle".
-Takes effect only with `waitUntil: 'networkidle'` parameter.
-Defaults to 2.
-  - `networkIdleTimeout` <[number]> A timeout to wait before completing navigation.
-Takes effect only with `waitUntil: 'networkidle'` parameter.
-Defaults to 1000 ms.
 - returns: <[Promise]<[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.

 The `page.goto` will throw an error if: